Fredericcelerse/Blood_Brain_Barrier/README.md

 ### 6. Save the model after training
 The model is finally saved and can be used in future script for other predictions.

-This architecture is very standard and correspond to classical ML algorithms.
+This architecture is standard and corresponds to classical ML algorithms.

-## Exectuing the code
+## Executing the code

 To execute the code, just enter the following command:
 ```